sosna/sdlt/README.md

 Additional information is available in the [Performance Tuning section](https://docs.delta.io/latest/delta-update.html#performance-tuning) of the Delta Lake documentation.

-Once, in a while, it is also considered good practice to manually compact the table.
+Once in a while, it is also considered good practice to manually compact the table.

 ```scala
 spark.read.